 - Heat up a wide pan on medium flame and add coriander; slowly, dry roast while constantly running a wooden spoon through.
 When the colour changes into darkest brown, immediately empty it to a foil sheet.

 - Now add the cumin seeds and roast until its colour also changed into darkest brown.
 Empty it to the same sheet on top of coriander and let them cool down.

 - Now add the rest of the spices and roast them, while tossing and turning them continuously.
 Add them to coriander and cumin.
 Now that the spices are roasted, it is time to grind them up.

 - Add a handful of roasted spices and grind until it is smooth, empty on to a sheet of paper and then slowly fill into an airtight spice container.

 - Continue this process, taking short intervals, as over-heating could damage your grinder.

 - Now fill in a smaller spice container for regular use and the rest must be stored in an air-tight spice container and pushed to the farthest corner of your kitchen cabinet, away from light.

-This will stay with its best quality and aroma intact for about 3-4 months;
+- This way, your home-made spices will stay with its best quality and aroma intact for about 3-4 months;